JDRF Ambassador Eric Tozer set to participate in the 2019 World Marathon Challenge

 New York- January 16, 2019— On January 31, JDRF Ambassador and T1D Champion Eric Tozer will embark on the ultimate athletic journey by competing in the World Marathon Challenge.
 Starting in Novo, Antarctica, the challenge takes runners across the seven continents for seven marathons—in just seven days.

-Tozer, a native of San Diego, will be the first individual with type 1 diabetes (T1D) to take on this incredible test of endurance.
+Tozer, a native of San Diego, will be one of the first individuals with type 1 diabetes (T1D) to take on this incredible test of endurance.
 To prepare for the rigorous calendar of events, Tozer has worked with his endocrinologist to find unique ways to monitor his blood glucose levels while competing in each race.

 “Running over 183 miles around the globe in the span of the week is intense, and adding T1D on top of that magnifies the intensity,” says Tozer.
 “But I know that in the toughest miles — wherever those miles might be during the 7 days — the T1D community will be with me.”